-Our faculty consists of a dynamic group of scholars who approach the study of race and ethnicity through the lens of many different disciplines including art history; anthropology; economics; English; environmental studies; gender, sexuality, and women’s studies; global studies; religion; romance languages, political science, theater and others.
+Our faculty consists of a dynamic group of scholars who approach the study of race and ethnicity through the lens of many different disciplines including art history; anthropology; economics; English; environmental studies; gender, sexuality, and women’s studies; global studies; religion; romance languages and cultures, political science, theater and others.
 You’ll learn in small classroom settings from top-notch faculty who provide a wide spectrum of perspectives.

 Analyzing the way race and ethnicity are constructed and articulated